pic

 Package "Chairmarks"

-A recent new alternative to benchmarking code is given by the package Chairmarks.
-Its notation is quite similar to BenchmarkTools, with the macros @b and @be providing a similar functionality to @btime and @benchmark respectively.
-The main benefit of Chairmarks is its speed, being orders of magnitude faster than BenchmarkTools.
+A new alternative for benchmarking code is the Chairmarks package.
+Its notation closely resembles that of BenchmarkTools, with the macros @b and @be providing a similar functionality to @btime and @benchmark respectively.
+The main benefit of Chairmarks is its speed, as it can be orders of magnitude faster than BenchmarkTools.

 using Chairmarks